panoptic-labs/docs/docs/developers/V1.0/libraries/library.FeesCalc.md

 Calculates the fee growth that has occurred (per unit of liquidity) in the AMM/Uniswap for an option position's tick range.

-*Extracts the feeGrowth from the uniswap v3 pool.*
+*Extracts the feeGrowth from the Uniswap V3 pool.*

 ```solidity